martins-vanags/fitness-appointments-project/README.md

 ## TODO:

+* APPOINTMENTS
-* Add google maps api with select option
+* Ability to add google maps location when creating new appointment
+* Ability to see location when viewing appointments (modal window ? )
+* Ability to press on appointment to see more details
-* Add google maps api to display location based on lat & lng
+* Ability to book an appointment based on available students

+* PROFILE
+* Ability to update profile information
+* Ability to see other users profile page
+* Ability to add profile picture ?